What does it really take to build a writer or author platform?

 64. Pitch yourself to local media.
 Don’t forget about traditional media.
 Offer to be interviewed, provide a quote, contribute an excerpt from your work, offer to be a source–in short, be available, dependable and helpful.

 66. Create a media kit.
-For what to include in your online press or media kit, check out this article here, by Joel Friedlander on The Book Designer.
+For what to include in your online press or media kit, check out the media kit template bundle here, designed by Joel Friedlander and Joan Stewart.

 67. Check your links.
 Do your social media and sharing buttons still work?
 Check and fix any broken links or non-functioning share buttons to increase user experience and ensure that your site is perceived as credible and up-to-date.